 Cast: Sol Kyung Gu, Moon So Ri, Ahn Nae Sang

-Break out the tissues — Oasis will give you all the feels when you watch it, but it’s one of those films that you feel better for watching after it’s over.
+Break out the tissues — Oasis will give you all the feels when you watch it, but it’s one of those films that you feel better about watching after it’s over.

 With all of these interwoven dramatic elements, there are bound to be tears!
 That being said, for a heart-wrenching movie, numerous delicately beautiful moments make the film a gem.
 While full of adversity and heartache, the relationship between the two main characters is achingly beautiful and will stay with you for a while after the film is over.

-This movie is great if you prefer a movie that focuses on interpersonal relationships.
+This movie is great if you prefer a movie focusing on interpersonal relationships.
 Because this movie is so relationship-based, there’s a lot of dialogue, so you’ll be able to practice picking up on conversational exchanges.